scaling-group/scaling-group.github.io/_pages/research.md

 Coming soon...

-**Prious Works**
+**Previous Works**

-Here are some of Yang Liu's prious works during Ph.D. years:
+Here are some of Yang Liu's previous works during Ph.D. years:

 -- Bayesian Inference for PDEs with PI-GANs and B-PINNs